mco-gh/hugo-image/README.md

-Base image based on alpine, with addition of nodejs/npm, python3, and golang 1.8.
+Docker image based on alpine, with addition of nodejs/npm, python3, golang 1.8, and Hugo static site generated.
+This image has everything you need to build a static blog using Hugo (I use it to build my blog (https://mcohen.io)[mcohen.io]).
-Also, hugo static site generated, which makes this a nice, relatively small image for building and serving blogs (whih is what I use it for, to build mcohen.io).